cloud-gov/pages-core/README.md

 By default, the application should use local disk storage in place of a database.
 This is easier to get started and isn't a problem for local development.
 In production, the app uses Postgres as the data store.
 To use Postgres in your local dev environment:

 0. First, you'll need to [install Postgres](http://www.postgresql.org/download/).
-0. Next, you'll have to create the `federalist` database for the application. `$ createdb federalist` should do the trick
+0. Next, you'll have to create the `federalist` database for the application. `$ createdb federalist` should do the trick.
+If you wish to run the tests, do the same, but for a database named `federalist-test`.
 0. Add postgres to your `/config/local.js` file

 ```